 We regularly host employer visits and business events, giving you opportunities to speak with employers and receive guidance on the career paths open to you.

 We'll assess your work in a variety of ways including exams, coursework, essays and activity-based assignments.
 So expect, for example, problem-solving activities, consultancy projects, presentations and group or individual reports.
-You'll also be able to access support materials through our virtual learning environment (VLE).
+You'll also be able to access support materials through our learning management system (Canvas).

 Alongside your core modules you will pick a number of optional modules.
 Please note that modules are subject to change and availability.